-RECOMMENDED: Try the default strategy Vivado Design Suite implementation defaults first.
-It provides a good trade-off between run time and design performance.
+RECOMMENDED: Try the default strategy Vivado Implementation Defaults first.
+It provides a good trade-off between compile time and design performance.

 Note: Strategies are tool and version specific.
-In some cases, strategies might require a longer run time.
+In some cases, strategies might require a longer compile time.

 Directives

 Directives provide different modes of behavior for the following implementation commands: